GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan's later dating may have partly functioned as a redirect after Nienke did not cross into romance.
 - Ryan's detailed reporting of kissing other women to Nienke may have been partly aimed at eliciting reaction or proving desirability.
 - The decline in Nienke contact reflects both travel/lifestyle disruption and Ryan's depressive withdrawal.
+- The late-October-through-holiday asymmetry may have contributed to Ryan feeling demoted, used, or less important, even if Nienke's later January behavior shows she still cared about him.
+- Ryan's avoidance of Nienke specifically may indicate that she had become emotionally harder for him to face than lower-demand contacts such as Joe and Lucas.
+Possible reasons include shame, romantic disappointment, fear of accountability, or inability to manage the relationship conversation.
 - The January 26 rope purchase may mark the transition from depressive withdrawal into concrete suicide preparation.
+- The bowling payment, calculator math, and dinner plans suggest continued ordinary future planning, which may indicate ambivalence, compartmentalization, habit, or incomplete finality of intent.
+The specific meaning is unknown.
+- Returning Olivia's Christmas present may indicate shame, perceived unworthiness, withdrawal, or an attempt to close an emotional loop.
+The specific meaning is unknown.
 - Ryan's family/home background may have normalized unfinishedness, avoidance, and unresolved dysfunction.
 - Therapy may have strengthened Ryan's capacity to identify unhealthy dynamics while insufficiently challenging his own role in them.

 ### Unknowns

 - Whether Ryan and Nienke actually made out in late September, and if so, when and under what mutual understanding.
+- Whether Ryan and Nienke were hooking up, as Olivia suspected.
+- Whether Nienke intentionally drove away or discouraged other women Ryan was seeing through salsa/dance, or whether that was Olivia's interpretation of a more ambiguous social dynamic.
 - What Ryan and Briana discussed in verbal therapy sessions, including Nienke, suicide risk, medication adherence, and accountability.
 - Whether Ryan took Lexapro consistently, at what dose, when he started/stopped, and how it affected him.
 - Whether Ryan had a psychiatrist visit after October 27 and what was decided.
 - Ryan's exact intent at the moment of the rope purchase.
+- Whether Ryan's bowling payment, fee calculation, and dinner plans reflected genuine expectation of future participation, routine behavior, ambivalence, or concealment.
+- Why Ryan returned Olivia's Christmas present.
 - Whether the January 10 deletion was related to shame, privacy, concealment, emotional reset, device management, or something else.
 - Whether any apology existed in deleted messages, in-person conversations, or unrecovered records.
 - What Nienke believed the relationship was during September/October and whether she understood Ryan's romantic investment.
+- Whether any ultimatum or explicit relationship decision occurred between Ryan and Nienke near Valentine's Day weekend.
+- Why Ryan would not let Nienke in when she came to his apartment despite still going to Joe and Lucas's house or remaining intermittently connected to bowling.
 - What Maarten understood or consented to regarding Ryan and Nienke's closeness.
 - Whether Ryan's death was preceded by a note, recording, or other unrecovered communication.